How Launch Monitor Accuracy Is Measured

 Serious practice: ±2–3% is the sweet spot

-When you're choosing between shaft flex options or loft configurations, small differences matter.
-A 1-mph difference in ball speed or a 200-rpm difference in spin can change the optimal equipment recommendation.
-For fitting, you want a unit at the SkyTrak+ or Bushnell Launch Pro level — or better yet, get fitted at a facility with a TrackMan.
+When you're choosing between shaft flex options or loft configurations, small differences in spin rate can change the recommendation significantly.
+For fitting work, you want a unit that measures spin directly rather than estimating it — that means a photometric system like the SkyTrak+, Bushnell Launch Pro, or Rapsodo MLM2Pro (with marked balls).
+Or better yet, get fitted at a facility with a TrackMan.

 The honest truth: Most golfers overestimate the accuracy they need.
 If your ball speed varies by 5 mph shot-to-shot due to swing inconsistency, a ±1% unit and a ±3% unit will give you the same practical feedback.
 The variance in your swing dwarfs the variance in the monitor.